bocoup/webpack-workshop/content/00-core/02-webpack-loaders/content/03-style-and-css-loaders.md

 ???

-`css-loader` returns a js script that evaluates into an object that can be transformed by a call to its toString into a string containing css
+These loaders are also predictably named on npm, and we save them to our dev dependencies.

 ---

-# Importing your style with JS, part 1
+# Importing your style with JS

-Loading your style files means you can load it as a module.

-Let's say you have an app strucutre like this:

 - `src/`
   - `index.js`